-Segmental information
+1. Segmental information

 1.1.
-For management and control purposes, the group is divided into business units based on their products, services and clients and consists of the following reportable seaments:
+For management and control purposes, the group is divided into business units based on their products, services and clients and consist of the following reportable segments:

-INVESTMENT ACTIVITIES

-(Agribel)

-It is Agribel's strategy to consider interests in other agricultural and agricultural related businesses.
-Currently Agribel owns only an interest in Senwes Limited and Agribel Capital
+reportable segments.
+INVESTMENT ACTIVITIES (Agribel) It is Agribel's strategy to consider interests in other agricultural and agricultural related businesses.
+Currently Agribel owns only an interest in Senwes Limited and Agribel Capital.
+FINANCIAL SERVICES (Agri Credit Solutions, Certisure Group, SS Wealth Planning, Molemi Sele Management , Senwes Insurance Fund, Senwes Cell Captive and Digital Strategy) Credit extension to agricultural producers and grain buyers.

-FINANCIAL SERVICES

-(Agri Credit Solutions, Certisure Group, SS Wealth planning, KLK Credit, Raddix Group and Molemi Sele Management)

-Credit extension to agricultural producers and grain buyers.
 Agri Credit Solutions also renders agricultural services to its growing client base.
-Certisure and Raddix Group includes commission received on short-term, crop and life insurance premiums and administration fees.
+Certisure includes commission received on short-term, crop and life insurance premiums and administration fees.
 SS Wealth Planning facilitates wealth creation by means of a wide range of wealth planning and related services for clients.
-Molemi Sele holds investments in an agricultural company and a cell captive

-INPUT SUPPLY

-(Senwes Equipment, JD Implemente, Staalmeester, Senwes Equip Holdings, Hinterland Group, Falcon, KLK Landbou Group (Retail and Fuel), Agrinet and Protek)

-Sales at retail outlets (including fuel stations), direct sales of farming input requirements, car dealership sales, the importation, manufacturing and sale of mechanisation goods and spare parts, as well as the servicing of such farming and other mechanisation equipment.
-Wholesale supply of agricultural, fuel and industrial retail products to agricultural retail outlets.
+Molemi Sele holds investments in agricultural companies and a cell captive.
+Digital strategy aims to collect and manage data to extract intelligence and contribute value to the supply chain.
+The Senwes Insurance Fund acts as an insurer for entities within the Senwes Group, and the Senwes Cell Captive provides credit life insurance to agricultural producers.
+INPUT SUPPLY (Senwes Equipment, JD Implemente, Staalmeester, Hinterland Group, Falcon, KLK Landbou Group (Retail and Fuel), Agrinet, Protek and SFL Holdings Group) Sales at retail outlets (including fuel stations), direct sales of farming input requirements, car dealership sales, the importation, manufacturing and sale of mechanisation goods and spare parts, as well as the servicing of such farming and other mechanisation equipment, local and internationally.
+Wholesale supply of agricultural, fuel and industrial retail products to agricultural and other retail outlets.
 Buying, repackaging, distribution and selling of pesticides and fertiliser for the household and retail market.

-MARKET ACCESS

-Income received from the handling and storage of agricultural produce, the transportation of grain commodities as well (Senwes Grainlink, Grainovation and as the processing of seed.
+MARKET ACCESS (Senwes Grainlink, Grainovation and ESC) Income received from the handling and storage of agricultural produce and the transportation of grain commodities.
 Commission earned on marketing of grain and revenue from the sale of grain.
 Electronic issuing and trading of silo certificates.

-PROCESSING, CONDITIONING AND MARKETS

-(Senwes Seed, Carpe Diem Raisins Group, KLK Feedlot, Abattoirs and Auctioneering, Africum Mills, Botselo Mills, SA Dorper, Bastion Lime Group and NviroTek Laboratories)

-Processing of seed and buying, processing and packaging of raisins.
-The feedlots aids in getting animals market-ready while the abattoirs and auctioneering sites handle the slaughtering and selling of lamb and beef carcasses.
+PROCESSING, CONDITIONING AND MARKETS (Senwes Seed , Carpe Diem Raisins Group, KLK Feedlot , Abattoirs and Auctioneering , Botselo Mills, SA Dorper, Bastion Lime Group and NviroTek Laboratories) Processing of seed.
+Buying, processing and packaging of raisins.
+The feedlots aid in getting animals market-ready while the abattoirs and auctioneering sites handle the slaughtering and selling of lamb and beef carcasses.
 The mills produce a wide range of maize products and a specialised beer powder.
 SA Dorper handles the processing and exporting of Dorper skins and cattle hides.
 The Bastion Group specialises in the production and marketing of high quality lime and gypsum products for agricultural and industrial purposes.
 NviroTek Laboratories is an independent and accredited testing laboratory group with an analytical focus on chemistry, microbiology, hygiene monitoring, chromatography and biological analysis.

-CORPORATE

-(Senwes Share Incentive Scheme Trust, Thobo Trust, Senwes Capital and RealFin Collective Investment Scheme)

-Head office services, information technology, human resources, planning and property development, central administration, fleet management, secretarial services, legal services, corporate marketing, risk management, internal audit, strategic development, group finance, market intelligence, corporate finance, business engineering and treasury and governance
+CORPORATE (Senwes Share Incentive Scheme Trust, Thobo Trust, Senwes Capital and RealFin Collective Investment Scheme) Head office services, information technology, human resources, planning and property development, central administration, fleet management, secretarial services, legal services, corporate marketing, risk management, internal audit, strategic development, group finance, market intelligence, corporate finance and business engineering, treasury and governance.